sffc/socketio-file-upload/README.md

 siofu_error
 ```

-If wrapData is passed to true Siofu client will use only one topic specified by instance.topicName and wrap the data into a parent message.
+If wrapData is set to true, Siofu will use only one topic specified by instance.topicName and wrap the data into a parent message.

+The following examples are example settings for the client.
+However, :warning: IF YOU USE `wrapData` ON THE CLIENT, YOU MUST ALSO USE IT ON THE SERVER :warning:

 ex:

 ```javascript